BOOKS

 Michael Dooling, Illustrator and Author of Children's Books

-Step back in time for a moment.
-The year is 1778.
-Imagine yourself marching alongside George Washington's Army.
-You're cold, tired and hungry.
-Or maybe it's 1895 and you're driving 7mph in a new-fangled machine called a horseless carriage.
-Can you hear the engine?
-"Kerplunk, hiss, pitouee!"
-Blow the horn, "bwonk! bwonk!"
-Picture yourself standing beside Thomas Edison in 1879 when he invented the light bulb.
-Can you sense the anticipation?
-How would you feel if you were a civil war soldier in 1864 writing a letter home to your mom?
 Can you become the character in your mind and immerse yourself in a subject that excites you?
 Like many writers, Michael's stories come from what interests him.
 Often Michael and his wife Jane travel to museums, libraries, re-enactments and historic places.
 They go out of sheer curiosity but sometimes stumble upon a good story that is just waiting to be told.

-While attending a revolutionary war re-enactment Michael noticed women and children in costume along with the soldiers.
+While attending a revolutionary war re-enactment Michael noticed women and children dressed in colonial costumes along with the soldiers.
 Why women and children he thought?
-His curiosity got the best of him and he introduced himself.
-He asked questions.
-He went home and researched camp followers (as they were called).
-In his research Michael found that families often followed their dad to war because they had nowhere else to go.
-Camp followers camped right alongside of George Washington's Army.
+He introduced himself and began asking questions.
+The following day, Michael went to the library and researched the Revolutionary War.
+In the midst of his research, Michael found that families often followed their fathers to war because they had nowhere else to go.
+Women and children camped right alongside George Washington's Army.
 They walked an average of nine miles a day, slept on the ground, worked for rations and nearly starved.
-At times George Washington had as many as 2000 women and children following his army.
-Soon Michael had imagined a story he titled Far From Home about the re-enactors he had just met.Civil War Letter
+Soon Michael had imagined a story he titled George Washington’s Army and Me about the re-enactors he had just met.
+Michael Dooling on horseless carriage

-Michael Dooling on horseless carriageOn a trip to an antique automobile museum Michael noticed a fabulous looking horseless carriage nicknamed by its' creator Frank Duryea, the buggyaut.
+On a trip to an antique automobile museum, Michael noticed a fabulous looking horseless carriage nicknamed, the buggyaut, by its' creator Frank Duryea.
 Michael sat in it and pictured himself back in 1895.
 What would it be like to drive it he thought?
 How fast did it go?
-He went home to his local library to research Duryea and the first automobile race in America.
-He read an account of the race in a newspaper article dated November 29th 1895.
+He went home to his library to research Duryea and the first automobile race in America.
+He read an account of the race in a newspaper article dated November 29th, 1895.
 He corresponded with the grandson of Frank Duryea and soon had gathered enough information to write The Great Horseless Carriage Race.

-Michael Dooling rode the train that Edison worked on as a boyYoung Thomas Edison came out of Michael's fascination with inventions.
-He visited all the Edison historic sites including the Menlo Park Laboratory and the Edison National Historic Site in West Orange, New Jersey.
+Young Thomas Edison came out of Michael's fascination with inventions.
+He visited all the historic sites associated with Edison including the Menlo Park Laboratory and the Edison National Historic Site in West Orange, New Jersey.
 Michael wanted to see firsthand just what the inventions looked like and how they worked.
 He watched a movie on an 1894 Kinetoscope and listened to a recording of "Mary had a Little Lamb" on Edison's 1877 Tinfoil Phonograph.
-Michael rode the train that Edison worked on as a boy, sat in the baggage car that Thomas had converted into a laboratory and visited his birthplace in Milan, Ohio.
+Michael rode a train just like the one Edison worked on as a boy, and sat in the baggage car that Thomas had converted into a laboratory.
+Michael Dooling rode the train that Edison worked on as a boy